Skip to content

 • The pitest plugin is a convenient extension to the maven build process.

-• Installation is as simple as adding the following plugin to a pom.xml configuration:
+• Installation is as simple as adding the following dependency and plugin to a pom.xml configuration:

 <!-- Mutation test report-->